top of page

 What did I learn?

-• At the beginning of this project, I had a difficult time learning what to design/ iterate due to a lack of knowing the user and their motivations.
-I believe creating a user story and doing background research helped me have a better understanding of the pain points of my users.
+• At the beginning of this project, I had difficulty learning what to design/ iterate due to a lack of knowing the user and their motivations.
+I believe creating a user story and doing background research helped me better understand my users' pain points.

-• It was great that I also had sport bubbles as a reference to see how I could design the error state.
+• It was great that I also had sports bubbles as a reference to see how to design the error state.

-• Learned to collaborate with cross functional teams the eng and pm across multiple timezones.
+• Collaborated with cross-functional teams, the eng, and pm across multiple timezones.

 bottom of page